iamMD01/MyGPT/README.md

 ## 🛡️ Support

 Encounter an issue or have questions?
-Open an issue in the repository or reach out via email: `youremail@example.com`.
+Open an issue in the repository or reach out via creating an issue.

 Let's build the future of local AI together! 🌟